Recommendations

 Senior Film Conservator

-In the vast archive of Short cinema, Goldie Locks and the Three Bears stands as a unique vision beacon, the narrative complexity found here is a rare find in the 1922 landscape.
+In the vast archive of Animation cinema, Goldie Locks and the Three Bears stands as a unique vision beacon, the narrative complexity found here is a rare find in the 1922 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1922 manage to capture to explore the darker corners of the human condition with unique vision.